2018 Chicago Bears season: Week 5: Bye week

 Entering the bye week, the Bears had a 3–1 record at the top of the NFC North.
 Unlike previous Bears regimes, Nagy provided the team with a week off before returning to practice for week six, an approach used by former boss and Chiefs head coach Andy Reid.

-At the break, the fourth-ranked defense led the league in sacks (18) and ranked second in turnovers forced (11), while the eight interceptions recorded (by seven different players) tied the Bears' totals across each season from 2015–2017.
+At the break, the fourth-ranked defense led the league in sacks (18) and ranked second in turnovers forced (11), while the eight interceptions recorded (by seven different players) tied the Bears' totals across each season from 2015 to 2017.
 Along with the Tennessee Titans, the Bears defense had yet to allow a rushing touchdown.

 During the week, the Bears placed Acho on injured reserve after he tore a pectoral muscle in week four.
 To take his roster slot, the team signed offensive lineman Bryan Witzmann on October 8; Witzmann started 13 games for the Chiefs in 2017 and had been with the Vikings until his release three days prior.